-It is likely that this diet may help you lose a few pounds in the beginning, but it will likely come back as soon as the diet is over.
+It’s likely that this diet may help you lose a few pounds in the beginning, but it’ll likely come back as soon as the diet is over.

-As far as preventing disease, three weeks is probably not long enough to have any measurable long-term impact.
+As far as preventing disease, 3 weeks is probably not long enough to have any measurable long-term impact.

-Summary: This diet may help you lose weight because it is low in calories, but the weight is likely to return once the diet ends.
+This diet may help you lose weight because it’s low in calories, but the weight is likely to return once the diet ends.
 The diet is too short to have a long-term impact on your health.

-The Sirtfood Diet has two phases that last a total of three weeks.
+The Sirtfood Diet has two phases that last a total of 3 weeks.
 After that, you can continue “sirtifying” your diet by including as many sirtfoods as possible in your meals.

 The meals are full of sirtfoods but do include other ingredients besides just the “top 20 sirtfoods.”